Skunk Cabbage (Symplocarpus foetidus)

 The End of Winter, According to Skunk Cabbage

 I don’t think of it as a spring ritual.
-It’s an end‑of‑winter ritual, a small act of faith that something is shifting beneath the frozen surface.
-I go when the ground still crunches underfoot, when it feels a little premature, maybe even a little foolish.
-And yet, more often than not, I find them—those mottled purple spathes pushing up through cold soil, declaring in their quiet way that winter has overstayed its welcome.
+It’s an end‑of‑winter ritual, a small act of faith that something is changing beneath the frozen surface.
+I go when the ground still crunches underfoot, when it feels a little premature, even when there’s still some snow in the woods.
+And yet, more often than not, I find them—those mottled purple spathes pushing up through cold soil, declaring that winter has overstayed its welcome.
 Sometimes they’re tucked into seeps where groundwater keeps things just warm enough.
 Sometimes they’re surrounded by snow, the white pulled back in a perfect ring around each plant.
-That’s the giveaway: skunk cabbage makes its own heat.
-While everything else is locked down, it’s warming the air inside its hooded shell, melting the snow at its feet, refusing to wait for permission.
+That’s a giveaway: skunk cabbage makes its own heat.
+While everything else is locked down, it’s warming the air inside its hooded shell, melting the snow at its feet, refusing to wait for spring weather.

-By the time cranes return and red‑winged blackbirds start shouting from the cattails, skunk cabbage will already be well on its way—leaves unfurling, roots anchored deep in the muck.
-But I’ll remember that February morning when I found the first one, half‑hidden in snow, doing the improbable work of ending winter from the inside out.
+By the time many spring ephemeral wildflowers are in bloom, skunk cabbage will already be well on its way—leaves unfurling, roots anchored deep in the muck.
+But I’ll remember that March (sometimes even February) morning when I found the first one, half‑hidden in snow, doing the improbable work of ending winter from the inside out.

 (EW)